Migrate a dataset to a data model

 • Migration date lists the time at which the migration was performed.

 • Remaining references lists the total number of references to the dataset by other documents, such as a workbook, data model, or another dataset.
+SQL statements that reference datasets are not counted by the remaining references.

 • Data model lists the data model created by the dataset migration.